mariajmolina/UMDAOSC650/Unit_01/QuestionFraming.md

 - Traditional programs do not adapt or improve over time unless manually updated.
 - For complex tasks, creating explicit rules can be challenging and time-consuming.

+# Why are we all so excited about neural networks?

+Several recent advances have propelled us to our current environment of innovation in Deep Learning:

+- popularizing of graphics processing units (GPUs); NVIDIA in 1999
+- large high-quality and labeled datasets; ImageNet by Fei Fei Li in 2006
+- benchmarking competitions; ImageNet Large Scale Visual Recognition Challenge (ILSVRC) launched in 2010
+- open source software;